 You might be thinking that’s not true of public speaking, say, because the anxiety manifests itself as you talk.
 This might be the case, but your real fear is crashing and burning in two seconds or 10 minutes’ time.

 What’s happened is that your body is on high-alert that it is doing something you’d rather not be doing, or that you subconsciously have concerns about.

-Bring on the sweats
+Bring on the sweats (and other physical symptoms)

-When speaking, for example, the first time you falter (or the first time you anticipate what you see is a sure-to-be-inevitable falter), the sweats come, or the flushing starts, or the heart beats faster, and you begin to imagine the impending disaster that is surely mere moments away.
+When speaking, the first time you falter (or the first time you anticipate what you see is a sure-to-be-inevitable falter), the sweats come, or the flushing starts, or the heart beats faster, and you begin to imagine the impending disaster that is surely mere moments away.

 So yes, anxiety is an emotion – like love or anger – and it is extremely common.
 In fact, more than 40 million adults in America are said to be afflicted by anxiety disorders.

-And yes, it is a “normal” emotion.
+It is a “normal” emotion.